ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 Make sure that your illustration is complete.
 > That is, likely for many of you there will be different kinds of "calls" and responses.
 Some HTTP calls and responses, some calls and responses in C# and likely some more.
 (Note the previous sentence is vague on purpose.
 I want that you create a complete illustration.)

-In the first UML sequence diagram, the flow of messages that occurs when an unauthorized user accesses the public timeline on the Chirp! web app can be seen.
+The first UML sequence diagram shows the flow of messages that occurs when an unauthenticated user accesses the public timeline on the Chirp! web app.
+Although all messages passed along the lifelines are in reality asynchronous, they are reflected as being synchronous in the diagrams, as it was not possible to change the look of the arrowheads.
 Had the user been authenticated, the Razor page responsible for the public timeline would prioritize showing cheeps made by followed users, then liked and lastly disliked cheeps.

 # Process